Dignitatis humanae: Fourth session (1965)

-Traditionalist Catholic reception
+Traditionalist reception

 Society of Saint Pius X

 The Society of Saint Pius X (SSPX) rejects in particular point 2 of the Dignitatis Humanae (taken up again in no. 2108 of the Catechism of the Catholic Church) which states: "The right to religious liberty is neither a moral license to adhere to error, nor a supposed right to error, but rather a natural right of the human person to civil liberty, i.e., immunity, within just limits, from external constraint in religious matters by political authorities.
 This natural right ought to be acknowledged in the juridical order of society in such a way that it constitutes a civil right."

 The SSPX's claims its doctrine comes from the teachings of Pius XII and Leo XIII.
-They claim that Pope Pius IX, in his encyclical Quanta cura (1864), while admitting the tolerance of error on the part of public authorities, stated that the right to freedom of public expression and dissemination could not be recognized for those religions that did not serve the truth, such as the Catholic religion.
+They claim that Pope Pius IX, in his encyclical Quanta cura (1864), while admitting the tolerance of error on the part of public authorities, stated that the right to freedom of public expression and dissemination could not be recognized for those religions that did not serve the truth.
 They also state that Leo XIII, in his encyclical Libertas, explained that a false religion has no right to spread.'

 Archbishop Marcel Lefebvre cited Libertas as one of the fundamental reasons for his difficulties with the Second Vatican Council.
 It remains a focus for attacks from Traditionalists in the 21st century.

 The Society of St. Pius X criticized how Dignitatis humanae approached religious freedom with an argument from history:

 The saints have never hesitated to break idols, destroy their temples, or legislate against pagan or heretical practices.
 The Church – without ever forcing anyone to believe or be baptized – has always recognized its right and duty to protect the faith of her children and to impede, whenever possible, the public exercise and propagation of false cults.
 To accept the teaching of Vatican II is to grant that, for two millennia, the popes, saints, Fathers and Doctors of the Church, bishops, and Catholic kings have constantly violated the natural rights of men without anyone in the Church noticing.
 Such a thesis is as absurd as it is impious.

 The Vatican's position that the SSPX must acknowledge Dignitatis humanae and Nostra aetate as authoritative remained as of April 2017 a key point of difference between the two.